• Skip to primary navigation

 Discard spice bag.

-You can serve this cranberry sauce right away; however, I recommend that you chill it in the refrigerator 8 hours or overnight before serving to allow the flavors to blend.
+• The cranberry sauce is ready to serve right away right away; however, we recommend that chilling it for 8 hours (or overnight) before serving to allow the flavors to blend.

 Nutrition